zaidfayaz/React/react_practice/1-Introduction.md

                              Fragments

 ​ React Fragment is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.syntax <React.Fragment></React.Fragment>.
-Another way iz empty tags (<></>) but the limitation for this is that we cannot pass key attribute
+Another way is empty tags (<></>) but the limitation for this is that we cannot pass key attribute

                  Regular Component vs Pure Component